magento/pwa-studio/pwa-devdocs/src/peregrine/reference/targets/index.md

 title: Peregrine Extensibility Targets
 ---

-This page lists the extensibility targets declared in the Peregrine package.
+This page lists the Targets declared in the Peregrine package.
-Access these in your intercept files by specifying `@magento/peregine` from the TargetProvider object.
+Access these in your intercept files by calling `targets.of('@magento/peregrine')` on the TargetProvider object.

 ```js
 /* my-custom-interceptors.js */